proycon/codemetapy/README.rst

 ``$ codemetapy somepackage``

-Output will be to standard output by defualt, to write it to an output file instead, do either:
+Output will be to standard output by default, to write it to an output file instead, do either:

 ``$ codemetapy somepackage > codemeta.json``